 - -- (B) The AISC list is an inaccurate compendium of information.
 The AISC list contains information not only regarding disappeared persons, but about persons who were arrested or detained legally, and about persons who were released.
 Many of the sources cited in the AISC document are directly or indirectly linked with terrorist organizations.
 Specifically information from "El Authentico", a Montonero newspaper published in the mid-70's, is suspect and unacceptable. - -- (C) The Permanent Assembly's list appears however to be a "serious document,"/the Foreign Ministery will undertake to have the Ministry of Interior review that single document. - COMMENT: It seems likely that the Ministry of Interior has previously reviewed the Permanent Assembly's list of 4,497 disappearance cases which appeared in late 1978.
-The MinInt reviewed the Assembly's earlier May 17, 1978 list of some 2,500 cases and publicly announced that 67 of those cases had, according to DECLASSIFIED IN FULL
+The MinInt reviewed the Assembly's earlier May 17, 1978 list of some 2,500 cases and publicly announced that 67 of those cases had, according to

-Authority: EO 13526 DIA FOIA & Declassification Services Offices BA-17 Date: Oct 18, 2018 also those disappearances reported to the Embassy for 1979 earlier.
-To date we have received clarifications (explaining that listed persons were accessed and under charge) / from the Army on four cases reported to the Embassy in
+DIA FOIA & Declassification Services Offices BA-17 Date: Oct 18, 2018 also those disappearances reported to the Embassy for 1979 earlier.
+To date we have received clarifications (explaining that listed persons were acrosted and under charge)

-Ministry's records, kan been released.
+Ministry's records, kad been released.

-This Embassy has presented to the three armed services and the Ministry of Interior (San Roman) our own list of 547 (1978) disappearance cases and
+Services and the Ministry of Interior (San Roman) our own list of 547 1978 disappearance cases and